JPalmerK/YAWN_functions/README.md

 **Window Functions**

-The hann window from the R gsignal library varries considerably from the function outlined in [Merchant et. al's 2014](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12330).
-This is also true in the MATLAB version of PAMGuid, ie hann(5) ≠ (0.5 - 0.5*cos(2*pi*(1:5)/5)).
-In toying around with this the results have varried by several dB.
+The hann window from the R gsignal library varies considerably from the R function outlined in [Merchant et. al (2014)](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12330).
+This is also true in the MATLAB version of PAMGuide, i.e. hann(5) ≠ (0.5 - 0.5*cos(2*pi*(1:5)/5)).
+In toying around with this, the results have varied by several dB.
 I have used the published values rather than gsignal for both precision with other modules using this code and reliance on as few packages as possible.

 **Welch Compress**

-The Welch compression of the power spectra using published version of the code varies from system welch compressions.
+The Welch compression of the power spectra using the published PAMGuide version of the code varies from system welch compressions.
 I have opted for using the published version for consistency.
 This could use more teasing out.

 **End-to-end Calibration**

-Note that **caibration values must be RMS** thus, the implementing the SoundTrap manufacturer's peak-to-peak calibration values will result in noise metrics that are a few dB off.
+Note that **calibration values must be RMS.** Thus, implementing the SoundTrap manufacturer's peak-to-peak calibration values will result in noise metrics that are a few dB off.

 ____________________